The Master's Degree

 A few rules regarding work-study programs:

-- The apprenticeship contract is drawn up in writing and signed by the employer, the apprentice, or the apprentice’s legal representative, using form Cerfa No. 10103*07 or FA 13.
-In addition to general information about the employer and the apprentice, the contract specifies that the apprenticeship supervisor meets the required professional qualifications.
+• The apprenticeship contract is drawn up in writing and then signed by the employer, the apprentice, or the apprentice’s legal representative, using form Cerfa No. 10103*07 or FA 13.
+In addition to general information about the employer and the apprentice, the contract specifies that the apprenticeship supervisor meets the required professional competency standards.

-- The apprenticeship contract is open to young people aged 16 to 29 at the start of the apprenticeship (Article L6222-1 of the Labor Code), meaning that the contract must begin no later than the day before the individual’s 30th birthday.
+• The apprenticeship contract is open to young people between the ages of 16 and 29 at the start of the apprenticeship (Article L6222-1 of the Labor Code); in other words, the contract must begin no later than the day before the apprentice’s 30th birthday.

-- The duration of the apprenticeship contract is equal to the duration of the “training program leading to the qualification covered by the contract.”
-In all cases, the minimum duration of training at a training center must be equal to 25% of the contract’s duration—for example, at least 402 hours for a 12-month contract.
+• The duration of the apprenticeship contract is equal to that of the “training program leading to the qualification covered by the contract.”
+In all cases, the minimum duration of training at a training center must be equal to 25% of the contract’s duration—that is, at least 402 hours for a 12-month contract, for example.

-- Apprenticeships are not available to new arrivals; foreign students may only enter into an apprenticeship contract after completing their first year of residence.
-Foreign applicants who hold a residence permit may, once they have signed an apprenticeship contract, apply for a work permit from the Foreign Labor Office (MOE) under the DIRECCTE.
+• Apprenticeships are not available to new arrivals; international students may only enter into an apprenticeship contract after completing their first year in the country.
+Foreign applicants who hold a residence permit may, once they have signed an apprenticeship contract, apply for a work permit from the Foreign Labor Office (MOE), which is part of the DIRECCTE.

-- An apprentice with a disability may be officially recognized in order to fully exercise their rights.
-To do so, an application for Recognition of Disabled Worker Status (RQTH) must be submitted to the Departmental Office for People with Disabilities (MDPH) in the applicant’s place of residence.
+• An apprentice with a disability may be officially recognized in order to fully exercise their rights.
+To do so, an application for Recognition of Status as a Worker with a Disability (RQTH) must be submitted to the Departmental Office for People with Disabilities (MDPH) in the applicant’s place of residence.

-Please note, however, that you cannot repeat your second year of the Master’s program!
+Please note, however, that you cannot repeat the second year of the Master's program!

 Since January 1, 2019, apprentices have been eligible for a €500 grant to help cover the cost of obtaining a driver’s license.
 This state-funded grant is processed and disbursed by the CFA.